People make products, from the moment someone starts taking action and follows up on an idea until an innovation made it into the market and beyond.

 Teams and collaboration

 People make products and they do that collaboratively, i.e. in teams.
-Understanding effective team work is thus mandatory nowadays.
+Understanding effective teamwork is mandatory nowadays.

 Working in teams has been studied by psychologist over quite a long period of time.
 One important take away of these studies may well be that collaboration creates teams and thus that people have to invest into the team by working together rather than just leasing collaboration and split-up work: Collaboration – Buy or Lease?